Maternally Yours Has Merged with Atracare

 Why do you need an IBCLC?

 The IBCLC distinction shows a commitment to those who have earned that credential and helping mothers breastfeed their children.
 Those who have IBCLC after their name have spent over 1,000 hours providing direct breastfeeding support to new mothers, have been required to answer help questions that new mothers will have, and have passed a vigorous exam about breastfeeding and maternal health.
-The IBCLC is a distinction of honor worn proudly by both Kim and Jenn!
+The IBCLC is a distinction of honor!

 Why should I come see you instead of a hospital lactation consultant?